Devsbench/modern-sunflower-72abb/src/pages/index.md

     title: The Best Talent in Europe To Build Your Organization
     image: images/5.jpg
     content: >
-      We connect the most extraordinary Golang developer's talent with the most innovative companies in the world.
+      We connect the most extraordinary Golang developers with the most innovative companies in the world
     actions:
       - label: Get Started
         url: /docs